chapel-lang/governance/GOVERNANCE.md

 Generally speaking, all committers are contributors, and any contributor or community collaborator can request to join the TSC.
-At present, we are lacking a means for a community members to be a contributor, but one of the roles of the TSC will be to define this process.
+At present, we are lacking a means for a community members to be a committer, but one of the roles of the TSC will be to define this process.